Vivekananda Degree College, Ichoda

-Vivekananda Degree College is the only Degree college in Ichoda Mandal which is established in 2006 and is affiliated to Kakatiya University of Telangana, India.
+Vivekananda Degree College is the only Degree college in Ichoda Mandal, which was established in 2006, and is affiliated to Kakatiya University of Telangana, India.
 The college has its campus at Ichoda, Adilabad.
 The college runs degree courses in Computer Science, Arts, Science, Commerce and Management.

 History

 Established in 2006 by Surukunti Sridhar Reddy and Surukunti Srinivas Reddy, this college has long been providing Bachelor's Degree education to students from not only Ichoda mandal but all over from Adilabad District.
 The college is named after the great saint Swami Vivekananda in recognition of his exceptional work in spreading the wisdom not only across India, but also across the world.

 Campus

 Vivekananda College campus is spread over an area of about 5 acres, The College has a large playground for sports, games and other athletics need.

 Library

 College library is located very close to the academic building.
 The library follows an open-access system and allows outsiders too to use books of referral worth.